 - The LT&P was incorporated in 1857, but never saw any construction.
 The

-control of eastern railroad interests who sold the lines to the C&NW
+control of eastern railroad interests who sold a majority stock holdings to

-construct a 28-mile line from Marshland to Medary Junction near La Crosse in
+charter to construct a 29-mile line from Medary Junction (AKA Trempealeau

-took partial ownership of the WBR and built their own
+to 1890 until they took partial ownership in the WBR and

 - Lackawanna - Green Bay Line (LGB) 1899-